 Use a virtual private network (VPN) service

 So your company’s system probably contains highly-confidential data that you would not want stolen.
-Accessing the web with weak security Wi-Fi, or public networks mean you’re vulnerable to web attack from cybercriminals.
+Accessing the web with weak security Wi-Fi, or public networks means you’re vulnerable to web attack from cybercriminals.
 So the best way to prevent hackers from accessing your information and data from your computer when accessing the web via Wi-Fi is to use a virtual private network service.
 This network service will automatically encrypt all your web communications, thereby protecting your company’s or system’s confidential data.

 Here’s an excerpt from an article written by FBI Director, Robert S. Mueller, III